 Over the last 12+ months, Microsoft has changed the EOL dates of its Windows 10 versions — some of them multiple times, leading to confusion as to when specific versions are actually going to finish their support cycle.
 A lot of the confusion is due to the following facts:

-- EOL date for a later released version of Windows 10 (1903) is earlier than its predecessor's EOL date.
+- The EOL date for a later released version of Windows 10 (1903) is earlier than its predecessor's (1809) EOL date.

-- Official Microsoft blog posts about the extension(s) of the different releases have been removed from the Microsoft site, with no redirect to a new post explaining why or listing the new EOL dates.
+- Official Microsoft blog posts about the extension(s) of the different releases have been removed from the Microsoft site, with no redirect to a new post explaining why the post was removed or listing the new EOL dates.
 The URLs for deleted posts usually redirect to the main blog listing page, making it hard to keep track.

-Since Windows 10 was released in July 2015, Microsoft has released a total of 7 Feature Updates (new Windows-as-a-Service versions), only 2 of which have gone EOL so far, four (4) including the original release.
+Since Windows 10 was released in July 2015, Microsoft has released a total of eight (8) Feature Updates (new Windows-as-a-Service versions), three (3) of which have gone EOL so far, four (4) including the original release.